 Please note that even though we verify your benefits and it appears that they will pay for the services all insurances have a disclaimer that services can be denied for a variety of reasons, specific to the individual insurance company.

-We encourage you to contact your insurance company and verify your speech therapy benefits, including under what circumstances they will cover speech therapy.
+We encourage you to contact your insurance company and verify your speech or occupational therapy benefits, including under what circumstances they will cover speech therapy.

 You may have to choose Private Pay because:

 • You have used the number of sessions allowed by your insurance company.

 • The diagnosis is not a covered speech therapy benefit.
 For example: developmental delay, articulation impairment, etc. Or only cover speech therapy if it is related to Stoke, Injury, Illness, Autism, or a congenital anomaly.
 It is specific to your plan, not to the insurance company in general.